 NINDS supports clinical research and clinical trials to advance the understanding and treatment of TBI.

-Recent NINDS-sponsored clinical trials in TBI include:
+Recent NINDS-sponsored clinical research in TBI include:

 The Neurological Emergencies Treatment Trials (NETT) Network engages clinicians and providers at the front lines of emergency care to conduct multicenter clinical trials focused on improving outcomes in patients with TBI and acute neurological injuries.